CRUSTDE-ContainerizedRustDevEnv/win_git_git_bash_ssh_VSCode/README.md

 ### Remove incompatible solutions

-**WARNING:** there are many incompatible SSH solutions for Windows and it can be a mess if there are more than one solution installed.
+**WARNING:** there are many incompatible SSH solutions for Windows and it can be a mess if there is more than one solution installed.
 I chose to use only the **SSH** that comes with [git for Windows](https://git-scm.com/download/win).

 1. First I removed the "OpenSSH components in Optional Features".
 In `Manage Optional Features` uninstall OpenSSH client and Server.
 They are some old versions anyway.
 Sadly, it will leave some files behind: